abhilasha2002/netflix-gpt/README.md

 - Update user profile api
 - Bug fix: update user name, photo on sign up
 - Bug fix: fix if user is not signed in redirect /browse to login page and vice-versa
+- Unsubscribe to onAuthStateChanged callback
+- move hardcoded values to constants file

 # Features
 - Login/sign up page